cloudtruth/interposer/README.md

 In playback mode, call `self.redact(secret)` and it will return a redacted string for you to use in place of the secret.
 This allows the playback call signatures to match the recorded call signatures.
+This means no special branches are needed to handle recording and playback separately.

 ## Misaligned Playback